Weizmannia: Biochemical Characteristics and Molecular Signatures

 Members of this genus are aerobic or facultatively anaerobic and found in mainly in soil.
 All members can produce endospores and are motile (with the exception of Weizmannia ginsengihumi).
 Weizmannia coagulans has many industrial applications, such as the coagulation of canned milk and flat-souring of other carbohydrate-containing canned foods and the production of lactic acid and various enzymes.
 It is found in many sources other than soil (canned foods, tomato juice, gelatin, milk, medical preparations and silage).Weizmannia can grow in temperatures ranging from 10°C to 45°C but the optimal growth temperature is in the range of 25-37°C.

 Analyses of genome sequences from Weizmannia species identified two conserved signature indels (CSIs) that are exclusively shared by all members of this genus in the proteins acetate kinase and O-methyltransferase.
 These CSIs provide a reliable molecular means of distinguishing Weizmannia species from other Bacillaceae genera and bacteria.

 Taxonomy

 Weizmannia, as of May 2021, contains a total of 3 species with validly published names.
 This genus was identified as a monophyletic clade and phylogenetically unrelated to other Bacillus species in studies examining the taxonomic relationships within Bacillus.
 This branching pattern is also observed in the Genome Taxonomy Database (GTDB).

+In July 2023, an article in the IJSEM argued that this genus, along with Bacillus acidicola, Bacillus pervagus, and Margalitia should all be subsumed under Heyndrickxia.
+Being a taxonomic opinion in the IJSEM, the new combination names are considered valid.
+GTDB release R214 does not yet include this "lumping" change.